 A general-purpose cash back card that offers rewards on all purchases would be a better choice.
 Or if you’re a big commuter, gas cards that offer a percentage of your transaction back (as opposed to subtracting cents per gallon) may be a better choice.

-The Sam’s Club® Mastercard® offers 5% cash back on the first $6,000 per year spent on gas, then 1% after that.
+For instance, the Sam’s Club® Mastercard® offers 5% cash back on the first $6,000 per year spent on gas, then 1% after that.
 This cash back offer excludes gas purchases at wholesale clubs other than Sam’s Club, certain supercenters and supermarkets.

 With these cards, you can earn cash back at a range of gas stations, while the Wawa® Credit Card will benefit you only at Wawa fuel stations.